mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 ---

 At times, you may want to build your own Mattermost mobile app.
 The most common use cases are:

-* White label the Mattermost mobile app.
+* To white label the Mattermost mobile app.
-* Use your own deployment of the Mattermost Push Notification Service (always required if you are building your own version of the mobile app).
+* To use your own deployment of the Mattermost Push Notification Service (always required if you are building your own version of the mobile app).

-#### Build Preparations
+# Build Preparations

-##### 1. Package name and source files
+### 1. Package name and source files

-* Ensure the package ID of the mobile app remains the same as the one in the original <a href="https://github.com/mattermost/mattermost-mobile" target="_blank">mattermost-mobile GitHub repository</a>. (`com.mattermost.rnbeta`).
+* Ensure the package ID of the mobile app remains the same as the one in the original [mattermost-mobile GitHub repository](https://github.com/mattermost/mattermost-mobile) in `com.mattermost.rnbeta`.
 * Source files for the main package remain under the `android/app/src/main/java/com/mattermost/rnbeta` folder.

-##### 2. Generating a Signing Key
+### 2. Generating a signing key

-Building the Android app for distribution requeries the release APK to be signed as Android requires all apps to be digitally signed with a certificate before they can be installed.
+As Android requires all apps to be digitally signed with a certificate before they can be installed building the Android app for distribution requires the release APK to be signed.

 To generate the signed key, use **keytool** which comes with the JDK required to develop the Android app. (see [Developer Setup](/contribute/mobile/developer-setup/#additional-setup-for-android)).